mklrm/PortableLDAPTools/README.md

 ### LDAPGetBy

 Finds attributes by the value in a specific attribute.
+Can list all child objects in an organization unit by:

+    LDAPGetBy distinguishedname '*,CN=Users,DC=contoso,DC=com'

 ### LDAPSet